k-sieradzki/Flicker/README.md

 Live: https://flicker2.netlify.app/

-You can create your own accout or use test account below
+You can create your own account or use the test account below (please don't delete this account after usage).

 Email: flicker@test.com